Future Tenses ESL Games, Activities and Worksheets

 Chairs of the Future

-ESL Future Forms Activity - Grammar and Speaking: Forming Sentences, Answering Concept Checking Questions, Freer Practice - Pre-intermediate (A2) - 15 minutes
+ESL Future Tenses Activity - Grammar and Speaking: Forming Sentences, Answering Concept Checking Questions, Freer Practice - Pre-intermediate (A2) - 15 minutes

 This insightful future tenses activity is useful for reviewing the three future forms: will, be going to and the present continuous.
 Put three chairs at the front of the class and label them with the three future forms.
 Students come up one by one, sit on one of the chairs, and make an appropriate sentence.
 Ask the student concept questions to make sure they are sitting in the correct chair.
 If the student's answers show they are sitting in the wrong place, they move to another chair and make a more suitable sentence.